-A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) and/or other process.
+A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) and/or other processes.
 Welds will be done using various positions.
-Topics covered include electrode selection, equipment setup, and safe shop practices.
+Topics covered include electrode selection, equipment setup, and safe shop practices. (\$88 Lab Fee.)